SlowC0ders/robohand_raspberry-part/README.md

 # Robohand (raspberry pi part)
 ### All steps did in the ROS melodic on raspberry pi 3 with ubuntu mate 18
 ***Languages: C++***
+## In order to run last node make ten steps:
 1. You need download ubuntu on your rapberry pi
 2. Create ssh keys and send public key to your raspbery by command
 ```
 ssh-copy-id -i your_key.pub raspberry_account@raspberry_ip
 ```
-3. On yout main PC create *config* file and put information about you secret key
+3. On yout main PC create file in ~/.ssh folder (call it **config**) and put information about you secret key and
 ```
 Host raspberry_account@raspberry_ip
     IdentityFile path_to_your_secret_key